Skip to main content

 According to Bentley

-The Center for Women and Business is thrilled to introduce the fourth edition of According to Bentley, a publication that focuses on faculty research at the crossroads of diversity, equity, inclusion, and intersectionality.
-This issue focuses on The Future of Work, a theme at the core of leadership, equity, and innovation.
-Featuring insights from Bentley faculty in Computer Information Systems, Mathematical Sciences, and Law, the edition explores the technological, health-related, and demographic shifts transforming today’s workplaces.
+The Center for Women and Business is thrilled to introduce the fifth edition of According to Bentley, a publication that focuses on faculty research at the crossroads of diversity, equity, inclusion, and intersectionality.
+This issue focuses on The Global Conversations Around Gender, a theme at the core of leadership, equity, and innovation.
+Featuring insights from Bentley faculty with backgrounds in Law, Library and Information Science, Global Studies, and English and Media Studies, the edition explores how gender inequities persist across various domains.

 Each edition will highlight the pioneering work of our faculty members, contributing to the advancement of knowledge.
 We invite you to join us on a journey through the inspiring world of research that broadens horizons and enriches our academic community.